Trolling Motor Run Time: How To Calculate Run Time

 Leaving Your Battery Uncharged

 It is detrimental to battery health to leave it uncharged for months.
+Doing so can also permanently damage your battery beyond repair.
 If you are not using your battery, utilizing a battery tender or trickle charger can be invaluable.
-These devices help keep a slim amount of current running through your battery.
+These devices help keep a slim amount of current running through your battery to ensure they are always charged.
 Charging your battery about every month can greatly increase the longevity of your battery as well.